Events

 3 events,

 Join us Friday, January 31st at 10am PST for a discussion with Francesca Orsini on East of Delhi: Multilingual Literary Culture and World Literature, in conversation with G.S.
 Sahota and Rahul Parson.
-Francesca Orsini is Professor Emerita of Hindi and South Asian Literature, School of Oriental and African Studies - University of London Rahul Parson […]
+This event is part of the Winter 2025 Aurora Lecture Series.
+Francesca Orsini is Professor Emerita of Hindi and South Asian Literature, School […]